jeremyzilar/civic-tech-list/README.md

-# Civic Tech list
+# Civic-Tech list

-## A listing of civic tech organizations that are committed to human-centered design, cross-functional teams, and making an impact on public services.
+## A listing of civic-tech organizations that are committed to human-centered design, cross-functional teams, working in the open, and making an impact on public services.

+---

+**Why does this list exist?**
+As someone who works in the government, I get a lot of questions from people about how they can do more work for government or civic tech in general.
+Specifically, I needed one list to be able to forward on to people, and it needed to be in a place where others can contribute.

 ---